Installation

 coqide &

 Then open the example file into the editor, and play around with it (moving around the document in CoqIde happens using the arrows at the top).
-Make sure that the two new commands provided by Tactician, Suggest and search function properly.
+Make sure that the two new commands provided by Tactician, Suggest and synth function properly.